 There is a dilemma in deciding on myopia management strategies for children who are anxious about myopia management options perceived to be 'invasive' (such as contact lenses or atropine drops) when their parents are otherwise supportive and motivated.
 It can be a challenge to demonstrate to the child that 'it is not as bad as they think' by balancing proactivity with sensitivity to avoid upsetting them.

-Lerwick offers a useful tool in helping a clinician minimize fear and anxiety for children in a healthcare setting using CARE principles.4
+Lerwick offers a useful tool in helping a clinician minimize trauma for children in a healthcare setting using CARE principles.4

 - C - Choices: Offering power to a child by helping them understand the process and giving them an ability to express a choice can help reduce their propensity for anxiety.
 An example would be "would you like me to put this contact lens on your right eye or left eye first?"